2022-2023 NYS PTA LEGISLATIVE PRIORITIES

 • Advocate for improved child nutrition, including prevention of obesity and eating disorders, and healthy levels of physical activity;

-• Support legislation and regulations that limit a student’s exposure to foods and beverages containing pesticide-tolerant GMOs, and GE foods;
+• Support legislation and regulations that limit a student’s exposure to foods and beverages containing pesticide-tolerant bioengineered, genetically modified (GMO) and genetically engineered (GE) foods;

 • Support legislation, policies, and regulations that protect children and youth when using the Internet, wireless devices, and other forms of electronic communication, and the use of their personal data;